Transitioning Your Toddler From the Crib to the Bed

 How to Help Your Toddler Get Back to Bed

-Follow this step by step approach for getting your toddler back into bed if she’s climbed out and wandered off:
+Follow this step-by-step approach for getting your toddler back into bed if they’ve climbed out and wandered off:

-Take your child's hand and lead her back to bed, and tell her that she needs to stay in bed
+Take your child's hand and lead them back to bed and tell them that they need to stay in bed.

-Avoid singing her a lullaby, telling her a story, rubbing her back, or lying in bed with her until she falls asleep, as this or any type of prolonged interaction rewards her with attention for having gotten out of bed
+Avoid singing a lullaby, telling a story, rubbing their back, or lying in bed with them until they fall asleep, as this—or any type of prolonged interaction—rewards them with attention for having gotten out of bed.

-Assure her that you will come back periodically to check on her during the night—this reassurance may provide some comfort
+Assure them that you will come back periodically to check on them during the night—this reassurance may provide some comfort.

-Before you leave the room, remind her that the rule is to stay in bed.
-Wish her good night and tell her you’ll see her in the morning.
+Before you leave the room, remind them that the rule is to stay in bed.
+Wish them good night and tell them you’ll see them in the morning.

 Note on Childproofing and Safety

 It isn’t always possible to keep your toddler from climbing out of bed at night and wandering around.
-This is why childproofing your toddler’s room is a good idea before she becomes more mobile and independent.
+Therefore, childproofing your toddler’s room is a good idea before they become more mobile and independent.
 Here are some ways to childproof your toddler’s bedroom before transitioning from a crib to a bed:

-Install a baby gate on the bedroom door so that he doesn’t leave his room at night without your knowledge
+Install a baby gate on the bedroom door so that they don’t leave their room at night without your knowledge.

-If his bedroom is located on the second floor of the house, make sure a baby gate is installed at the top of the stairs to prevent him from falling down the stairs.
+If their bedroom is located on the second floor of the house, make sure a baby gate is installed at the top of the stairs to prevent them from falling down the stairs.

-Keep the area around the bed clear of furniture or large toys that she could use for climbing out or that she could bump into as she makes her escape
+Keep the area around the bed clear of furniture or large toys that they could use for climbing out or that they could bump into as they make their escape.

 Use wall anchors on large pieces of furniture and childproof latches and locks on cabinet doors and chests of drawers.